 - Proteins - and other chemicals that have various functions.

-Red blood cells are made in the bone marrow, and millions are released into the bloodstream each day.
-A constant new supply of red blood cells is needed to replace old cells that break down.
+Red blood cells are made in the bone marrow and millions are released into the bloodstream each day.
+The average life of a red blood cell is 120 days, so a constant new supply of red blood cells is needed to replace the old ones.
 Red blood cells contain a chemical called haemoglobin.
 Haemoglobin binds to oxygen and takes oxygen from the lungs to all parts of the body.

-To make red blood cells and haemoglobin constantly you need a healthy bone marrow and nutrients such as iron and certain vitamins, including folic acid, which we get from food.
+To make red blood cells and haemoglobin constantly you need a healthy bone marrow and nutrients such as iron and certain vitamins, including folic acid (folate), which we get from food.